 Early dismissal notification should be submitted in writing to the Camp Coordinator no later than 9:00am on the day of early pick-up.
 This notification must include the time of dismissal and the name of the person picking up the camper.
 A Play Makers Staff member will escort your child to the pick-up area at the appropriate time.

 CLOTHES: Campers should wear clothes that will let them move easily and comfortably.
 Skirts are welcome as long as they have leggings or bike shorts underneath.
 Please pack an extra change of clothes/underwear for younger students.
 Accidents sometimes happen and we want the kids to be clean and comfortable to continue all activities when they do.

 SHOES: The Campers should wear comfortable, CLOSED-TOE shoes.
 No flip-flops or sandals please!

 Lunch is not provided.
 Please pack 2 snacks and a well-balanced lunch for your child.
 Vending machines and microwaves will not be available, so please keep that in mind when choosing your lunch items.
 And please help us by limiting the amount of sugary items in your child’s lunch.
 A lunch topped off with M&Ms and soda can make for some over-excited campers!

 **It is very important that you inform us of any food allergies your child may have on the Emergency Contact Form.
 Please pay particular attention to letting us know of peanut sensitivities.**

-Drinking fountains are available, but we encourage all campers to bring their own water bottles.
+Water is available, but we encourage all campers to bring their own water bottles.
 Summer and plenty of activity can easily cause dehydration.